Compare Car Insurance in Spain — 2026 Quotes for Expats

 Todo riesgo con franquiciaAbove + own-damage cover (with an excess of €150–€600)€450–€900Newer cars over €15,000

-Above the standard todo riesgo con franquicia sits todo riesgo sin franquicia (no excess) but this product has been discontinued by most insurers since 2024, including Generali.
-If a broker quotes you "no excess" comprehensive cover, ask which insurer and read the small print carefully.
+Above the standard todo riesgo con franquicia sits todo riesgo sin franquicia (no excess).
+Most insurers have discontinued this product since 2024, including Generali.
+If a broker quotes you "no excess" comprehensive cover, ask which insurer.
+Read the small print carefully.

-The five major Spanish car insurance options for expats compared on the dimensions that actually matter for daily life as an expat in Spain.
+Here are the four major Spanish car insurance options for expats.
+We compare them on the dimensions that actually matter for daily expat life in Spain.

 Insurer Market position English claims UK/Dutch no-claims Typical premium vs Generali